 Jerry Garcia and the Grateful Dead – Like the Santana Blues Band, the Grateful Dead’s first-ever concert — after changing their name from the prior The Warlocks — was in Sausalito.
 The concert took place October 15, 1966 (poster above) at the Heliport on Bolinas St. at the north end of town (now the Commodore Heliport).
 Apart from a short period of concerts, the Heliport was primarily used as a rehearsal hall for the Dead in 1966-67, alongside other local bands.
 This was convenient, since the band members’ homes were scattered across Marin County and the heliport was (and is) near the Sausalito offramp on Highway 101.
 Like many local musicians whose shows were promoted by Bill Graham, they also frequented The Trident restaurant in town.
 Their 1973 album The Wake of the Flood was also recorded at The Record Plant recording studio in Sausalito, which also still stands today.
 Learn more!

-Allen Ginsberg — Although he lived in San Francisco, the famed Beat poet spent a lot of time as a member of Jean Varda and Alan Watts’ social (and occasionally anti-social) group on the old ferryboat the Vallejo at Varda Landing (the entry road which still connects to Gate 5 Road at the north end of Sausalito).
+Allen Ginsberg — Although he lived in San Francisco, the famed Beat poet spent a lot of time as a member of Jean Varda and Alan Watts’ social (and occasionally anti-social) group on the old ferryboat the Vallejo at Varda Landing (the entry road for which still connects to Gate 5 Road at the north end of Sausalito).
 He also was an habitué of The No Name Bar near the ferry pier, where they — in the words of drummer Michael Aragon — “played chess, read poetry, wore lots of berets and horned-rimmed glasses, and played bongo drums.”
 This was about a decade before I made Ginsberg angry with a respectfully-spoken question at a poetry reading, but that’s a story for another day.
 Learn more!

 Graham Gouldman — Although the famed 1960’s English rock composer for The Yardbirds, the Hollies and Herman’s Hermits hadn’t visited here, he still created a beacon for Sausalito.
 His song Sausalito is the Place to Go To (video above) was recorded during a brief period when he took the money and wrote bubblegum songs like the awful 1968 hit, Yummy Yummy Yummy I’ve got Love in my Tummy.
 The song Sausalito is the Place to Go To (which is far better than the yummy yummy disaster) had just one historic role: recorded in the UK, it documents the town’s emerging worldwide reputation as a late-60s cultural hotspot.